SCHEDULE OF EVENTS

 9:45PM - 10:00PM • RAFFLE FUNDRAISER #1

-• Winners announced!
+• BIG PRIZE winners announced!

 • *PLEASE NOTE SCHEDULE IS IN-PROGRESS AND SUBJECT TO CHANGE.
 DETAILS WILL BE UPDATED AS PROGRAMMING IS CONFIRMED.